 Sexual abuse cases from Camp Barrett are not treated like ordinary lawsuits.
 These claims involve children who were placed in county custody for rehabilitation, only to be violated by the very officers sworn to protect them.
 The result is not just individual harm but institutional betrayal.
 That is why settlements in juvenile detention sex abuse cases tend to be substantial.

 The best guide for what survivors can expect comes from Los Angeles County.
-In 2023, officials agreed to one of the largest sex abuse settlements in California history, paying thousands of former juvenile hall residents nearly $600,000 each on average.
+Officials there agreed to one of the largest sex abuse settlements in California history, paying thousands of former juvenile hall residents nearly $600,000 each on average.
 That deal set the standard for how California institutions handle widespread abuse in custody.
-The misconduct alleged at Camp Barrett—systemic neglect, cover-ups, and decades of predatory staff behavior—closely mirrors what happened in Los Angeles.
-There is every reason to believe San Diego County will eventually face the same financial reckoning.
+The misconduct alleged at Camp Barrett, systemic neglect, cover-ups, and decades of predatory staff behavior, closely mirrors what happened in Los Angeles.

 Settlement amounts vary, but several factors play a role: the severity and duration of the abuse, the long-term psychological toll, whether there is corroborating evidence such as reports or complaints, and the age of the survivor at the time of the abuse.
 In general, repeated assaults, younger victims, and evidence of institutional knowledge all increase the value of a claim.